About Crystal Karakochuk

 • To improve diagnostic methods and evaluate novel biomarkers for anemia and iron deficiency for individual- and population-level assessment.

 Dr. Karakochuk’s laboratory is based at the Food, Nutrition and Health building.
 She established the infrastructure required to conduct high-throughput work in a high-precision facility, and created a facility to advance analytical methods in nutritional hematology.
 Her lab is currently focused on the comprehensive measurement and interpretation of indicators of anemia (hematological and nutritional biomarkers) and genetic polymorphisms associated with hemoglobin in individuals, families, and populations.
 She employs randomized controlled trials as her core methodology which provide the most rigorous design to provide reliable evidence on the effectiveness of interventions.
-Ultimately, her research yields to important policies that target health, social, and economic benefits to children, women and families.
+Ultimately, her research yields to important policies that target health, social, and economic benefits to children and families.

-Current Teaching:
+Recent Teaching:

 FNH 455: Applied International Nutrition.
 The aim of this course is to provide a critical examination of nutrition interventions in the global health context.
 Students are required to actively participate in discussions and to work in teams to apply learned knowledge and complete an international nutrition intervention proposal.